ADRFrans/TodoList/LearningPlan.md

 - Basic styling (CSS modules, plain CSS, or a simple framework)
 - Accessibility basics (labels, focus, contrast)
 - Readme and deployment
+- Separation of concerns (custom hooks and helper files)
+- State management overview (Context API, `useReducer`, Redux)

 Practice ideas
 - Add a clean UI for your todo app.
 - Write a short README and deploy to Netlify or GitHub Pages.
+- Refactor one feature into a custom hook and a small helper file.
+- Compare when to use Context, `useReducer`, or Redux with a tiny example.

 Checkpoints
 - Your app is usable by someone else.